 Phuket vs. Krabi

 Another important question to consider as you plan your Phuket paradise adventure: Is Krabi or Phuket a better choice for you?
 Obviously, there are other beach destinations to visit in Thailand (most notably Koh Samui), but I find a lot of travelers end up choosing between Phuket and Krabi—which makes sense, given that they are somewhat similar, and are just on opposite sides of Phang Nga Bay from one another.

 On one hand, the debate is somewhat moot.
 Many of the best islands to visit in Thailand, from the aforementioned Koh Phi Phi to lesser-known ones, are accessible both from Phuket and Krabi.
 On the other hand, I personally prefer the aesthetic of Krabi’s Railay Beach to any beach in Phuket, even if (with the possible exception of Rayavadee) no hotel there is really equal in ambiance or opulence to anything you find in Phuket.

-Other FAQ About Travel to Phuket
+Other FAQ About Visiting Phuket, Thailand

 What should I avoid in Phuket?

 In my opinion, Patong Beach is one of the most overrated places in all of Thailand, and not just Phuket.
 Rather than hanging out in this sleazy spot, head south to any number of better beaches.
 These could include rural Kamala, which is also located on the west coast, or south-facing Rawai.